jorgemanrubia/solid_assert/README.md

 SolidAssert.enable_assertions unless Rails.env.production?
 ```

-This way assertions will be disabled in production and enabled in the rest of environments
+This way assertions will be disabled in production and enabled in the rest of environments.

 ## References

 - [Programming with assertions](http://download.oracle.com/javase/1.4.2/docs/guide/lang/assert.html).
 A great article on assertions.
 It is about the Java language, but the concepts apply to any programming language.
 - There are good references to assertive programming in some classic books like [The Pragmatic Programmer From Journeyman to Master](http://www.amazon.com/exec/obidos/ASIN/020161622X/ref=nosim/jorgmanrpersp-20), [Code Complete](http://www.amazon.com/exec/obidos/ASIN/0735619670/ref=nosim/jorgmanrpersp-20) and [Writing solid code](http://www.amazon.com/exec/obidos/ASIN/1556155514/ref=nosim/jorgmanrpersp-20)